About Dog Licenses

 - Rabies vaccinations must be valid for at least 35 months beyond the purchase date of a three-year license.
 If one of these two criteria are not met, you would purchase a one-year license.

-- Dog licenses are discounted for senior citizens, and if your dog has been spayed or neutered.
+- Discounted license fees are provided for senior citizens and for dogs that have been spayed or neutered.
 (See fees below.)
 To qualify for senior prices a person has to be 62 years old at the time of purchase and provide proof of age.